 Weight Gain and Obesity

 Obesity and poor diet often go hand in hand.
 Consuming a surplus of calories from unhealthy foods can result in excess weight that puts a burden on your body, reduces your energy level and may result in serious health conditions.
 An article published in the "American Journal of Clinical Nutrition" in January 2014 described the relationship between diet and weight gain in American children.
-The study revealed that while being overweight or obese was related to the consumption of fast foods, the other foods eaten by these children every day were more strongly associated with obesity when the balance of the diet was poor.
+The study revealed that while having overweight or obesity was related to the consumption of fast foods, the other foods eaten by these children every day were more strongly associated with obesity when the balance of the diet was poor.

 Increased Coronary Artery Disease Risk